Battery balancing: Implications for safety

-To prevent undesirable, and often unsafe conditions, the battery management system must monitor the condition of individual cells for operational characteristics such as temperature, voltage, and sometimes current drawn – although the latter is often only measured per-pack rather than per-cell, perhaps with one-shot protection at the cell level against abnormally high current (such as in a short, or other failure condition.)
+To ensure safe operation and prevent hazardous conditions, the battery management system (BMS) continuously tracks critical parameters like temperature and voltage at the individual cell level, detecting any potential deviations that could lead to failure.
+While current is typically monitored at the pack level to optimize performance, the BMS may include one-shot protection mechanisms at the cell level to rapidly disconnect cells in case of an abnormally high current, such as during a short circuit or other fault conditions.

 Under normal operation, discharging must stop when any cell first runs out of charge even though other cells may still hold significant charge.
 Likewise, charging must stop when any cell reaches its maximum safe charging voltage.
 Failure to do either may cause permanent damage to the cells, or in extreme cases, may drive cells into reverse polarity, cause internal gassing, thermal runaway, or other catastrophic failures.
 If the cells are not balanced, such that the high and low cutoff are at least aligned with the state of the lowest capacity cell, the energy that can be taken from and returned to the battery will be limited.

-Lithium ion rechargeable battery cells are rather more sensitive to overcharging of the battery pack, overheating, improper charge levels during storage, and other forms of mistreatment, than most commonly used battery chemistries (e.g. NiMH).
-The reason is that the various lithium battery chemistries are susceptible to chemical damage (e.g., cathode fouling, molecular breakdown, etc.) by only very slight overvoltages (i.e., millivolts) during charging, or more charging current than the internal chemistry can tolerate at this point in its charge/discharge cycle, and so on.
-Heat accelerates these unwanted, but so far inescapable, chemical reactions and overheating during charging amplifies those effects.

 Because lithium chemistries often permit flexible membrane structures, lithium cells can be deployed in flexible though sealed bags, which permits higher packing densities within a battery pack.
 When a lithium cell is mistreated, some of the breakdown products (usually of electrolyte chemicals or additives) outgas.
 Such cells will become 'puffy' and are very much on the way to failure.
 In sealed lithium-ion cylindrical-format batteries, the same outgassing has caused rather large pressures (800+ psi has been reported); such cells can explode if not provided with a pressure relief mechanism.
 Compounding the danger is that many lithium cell chemistries include hydrocarbon chemicals (the exact nature of which is typically proprietary), and these are flammable.
 Therefore, in addition to the risk of cell mistreatment potentially causing an explosion, a simple non-explosive leak can cause a fire.